 leaving Iona – A stormy departure

 The next morning we woke to grey skies, heavy rain and an extremely choppy sea.
-I doubted the ferry would sail, but was advised that CalMac were made of stern stuff, and would manage the crossing no bother.
+I didn’t think the ferry would sail, but was advised CalMac would manage the crossing no bother.
 Drat, no stranding on Iona for us then.

 After breakfast we said our goodbyes and left to catch the ferry.